Our vision is equity of opportunity

 She was honoured as the recipient of the prestigious 2015 Johnno Award by Queensland Writers Centre.
-And recently, she was awarded the 2018 Lloyd O’Neil Award at the ABIAs, which recognises outstanding service to the Australian Book Industry by an individual, and was named a Life Member of the Australian Booksellers Association at the 2018 ABA Conference for her twenty plus years of experience, dedication and passion in the bookselling industry.
+She was awarded the 2018 Lloyd O’Neil Award at the ABIAs, which recognises outstanding service to the Australian Book Industry by an individual, and was named a Life Member of the Australian Booksellers Association at the 2018 ABA Conference for her twenty plus years of experience, dedication and passion in the bookselling industry.

 Executive Director - Karen Williams

 Relationship Manager - Nigel Marsden